thenoursehorse/risb/docs/tutorials/self-consistent.md

 ## D: The $k$-space integrator

 Next you will specify how k-space integrals are performed.
-RISB requires integrating many mean-field matrices.
+{abbr}`RISB (rotationally invariant slave-bosons)` requires integrating many mean-field matrices.
 The way to do this that generalizes to many kinds of $k$-space integration methods is to find the weight of the integral at each $k$-point.
 This is, e.g., how